awsdocs/aws-cli-user-guide/doc_source/deprecate-python-26-33.md

 **Bundled installer on Linux or macOS**

 You can pin your installation to a specific earlier version with the bundled installer\.
 To do this, download and save a copy of the bundled installer that includes a version of the AWS CLI version 1 that is compatible with the version of Python that you want to use\.
 You can use the following URL format to download the file, replacing *\{VERSION\}* with the version number that you want to use, as shown\.
-Version numbers less than 1\.17 support the older Python releases\.
+Version numbers less than 1\.17 support the earlier Python releases\.

 ```
 https://s3.amazonaws.com/aws-cli/awscli-bundle-{VERSION}.zip